thirtythreeforty/ardrone2-injection/README.md

 there is no command-line flag to disable this rude behavior.
 Hence this hack.

 If you just want to intercept open()s of ttyUSBs, you can use the precompiled inject.so library.
-Copy it to the quadrotor's /lib directory.
-Then, modify the initscript that loads program.elf.
-It's somewhere in /etc, although I don't remember exactly where.
+Copy it to the AR.Drone's /lib directory.
+Then, modify the script that loads program.elf:  /bin/program.elf.respawner.sh.
 Prepend the following to the line that actually invokes program.elf:

     LD_PRELOAD=/lib/inject.so

+The modified program.elf.respawner.sh script is included if you are uncomfortable with modifying it.
+I recommend you back up the original script:

+cp /bin/program.elf.respawner.sh /bin/program.elf.respawner.sh.orig

 Note: I left the emergency restart command alone, thinking that if the drone needs to be in emergency mode, I probably want the flight control firmware to revert to the factory